 Watch Master Ice Carver Bill Sandusky create beautiful sculptures.

 Each year, Bill travels from Erie, PA to create more than 30 unique ice carvings that decorate the sidewalks.
-You can watch his demonstrations or check out one of the interactive sculptures like the ice bowling alley that is a big hit with the kids!
+You can watch his demonstrations or check out one of the interactive sculptures like the ice fort sponsored by Taylor-Made!
 Continue reading 5 Favorite Oakland Winter Fest Activities